GSA/digitalgov.gov/content/posts/2015-12-16-challenges-crowdsourcing-citizen-science-whats-the-dif.md

 ---
+url: /2015/12/16/challenges-crowdsourcing-citizen-science-whats-the-dif/
 date: 2015-12-16 11:10:18 -0400
-title: 'Challenges, Crowdsourcing, Citizen Science\: What&amp;#8217;s the Dif?'
+title: 'Challenges, Crowdsourcing, Citizen Science: What&#8217;s the Dif?'
-summary: 'There’s more than one way to harness the wisdom of the crowd.
-In honor of December’s monthly theme, we&rsquo;re diving into and defining the various ways that federal agencies use public contributions to meet real needs and fulfill important objectives.
-Crowdsourcing Two’s company, three’s a crowd&mdash;and getting input from many is crowdsourcing.
+summary: 'There&rsquo;s more than one way to harness the wisdom of the crowd.
+In honor of December&rsquo;s monthly theme, we&rsquo;re diving into and defining the various ways that federal agencies use public contributions to meet real needs and fulfill important objectives.
+Crowdsourcing Two&rsquo;s company, three&rsquo;s a crowd&mdash;and getting input from many is crowdsourcing.
 A White House'
-authors: [awichman]
+authors:
+  - awichman
 categories:
   - Challenges
-  - 'crowdsourcing-citizen-science'
+  - 'Crowdsourcing &amp; Citizen Science'
   - Monthly Theme
 tag:
   - Bureau of Reclamation